The D'Youville Freshman Experience (DFX) is a program designed to help you successfully adjust to college life.

 More information can be found on the New Student Orientation page.

 All freshman students are enrolled in FOCUS 101 during their first semester on campus.
-These small, interactive classes help students learn more about their transition to college and become connected to the DYC community.
+These small, interactive classes help students learn more about their transition to college and become connected to the D'Youville community.
 FOCUS 101 meets once a week in the fall semester (1 hour and 15 minutes) and doesn't carry academic credit.

 Class Topics and Experiences